my-name-is-p/UTTP-Comment-Blocker/README.md

 1. Open your browser’s extension menu.
 2. Click on the Comment Blocker for YouTube extension.
 3. Type the word/phrase in the "Add word/phrase to blacklist" textbox.
-4. Add an asterisk to the end for partial matches.
-5. Press return or click the button.
+4. Press return or click the button.

 # To remove words/phrases
 1. Open your browser’s extension menu.